 How you react to a crime will also depend on:

-- things that have happened to you in the past (because if you've had to deal with difficult events before you may have found ways of coping).
+Even if you’ve had to deal with difficult events before you may have found ways of coping.

 If you’ve been affected by crime and are finding it difficult to cope, you can talk to us.
 We’re here to help, regardless of when the crime happened and whether or not it has been reported to the police.